-I was recently asked by a college ministry to write about my one biggest mistake.
-I’ve been racking my brain trying to narrow it down to JUST one.
-Because, let’s be honest, I’ve made lots of them.
-Then it suddenly hit me like a ton of bricks.
+Recently, I was asked by a college ministry to write about my one biggest mistake.
+I’ve been racking my brain to try and narrow it down to JUST one.
+I mean, let’s be honest, I’ve made a lot of them.
+Then, it suddenly hit me like a ton of bricks.
 My biggest mistake was immodesty.
-Immodesty in dress.
-Immodesty in behavior.
-Immodesty in words.
+Immodesty in the way I dressed, immodesty in my behavior, and immodesty in my words.

 I really didn’t start living an immodest lifestyle until I went to college.
-After all, when I lived under my parent’s roof, things were pretty controlled.
-But when I went to school, everything was on my terms.
-I could dress however I wanted, I could talk however I wanted, I could behave however I wanted.
+After all, when I lived under my parent’s roof things were very controlled.
+When I went to school I lived by the standards I chose because I could..
+I was able to dress however I wanted, I could speak however I wanted, I could behave however I wanted.

-I started dressing immodestly.
-That led to an unhealthy desire for attention from men.
-And that led to a lot of partying.
-Partying led to tons of drinking, which of course, led to bad decision making.
+I started by dressing immodestly, which led me to an unhealthy desire for attention from men.
+In turn, that led to a lot of partying.
+The partying led to tons of drinking, which of course, led to bad decision making.
 Part of my bad decision making led to becoming sexually active with guys that I dated (maybe).
-And eventually, all of that sex led to an unplanned pregnancy.
+Eventually, all of that sex led to an unplanned pregnancy.

-But because my new husband didn’t respect God, me or sex, he ended up cheating on me.
-That led to a very quick (Hollywood type) marriage.
-Then divorce came.
-And even though the marriage was never good to begin with, I was still heartbroken.
-And now labeled a “divorcee.”
+I mistakenly took that sexual bond for love and ended up marrying him.
+Since my new husband didn’t respect God, me, or sex, he ended up cheating on me.
+That led to a quick (Hollywood type) marriage, which ended in divorce.
+Even though the marriage was never good from the beginning, I heartbroken nonetheless.
+At that point, I carried the label “divorcee” with me wherever I went.
 That led to embarrassment.

 That embarrassment led to panic when I found out I was pregnant with my ex-husband’s child.
-And because I couldn’t stand his guts and didn’t want anything to do with him…plus, I was already immersed in the Planned Parenthood abortion culture, that led to another abortion.
+Since I couldn’t stand him and I didn’t want anything to do with him, I decided to have another abortion.
+By this point, I had already been immersed in the Planned Parenthood abortion culture.
 That second abortion only deepened my resolve for the “right to choose.”
-And that deepened resolve led me to quickly rise through the ranks of our country’s largest abortion provider, Planned Parenthood.
+That deepened resolve led me to quickly rise through the ranks of our country’s largest abortion provider, Planned Parenthood.

-I’m not the type of gal who sits around and focuses on the “what ifs.”
+Don't get me wrong, I’m not the type of gal who sits around and focuses on the “what ifs.”
 In the end, those don’t matter.
-What does matter is what you do with your life when you realize how wrong you have been.
+What really matters is what you do with your life once come to the realization of how wrong you have been.

-Maybe I wouldn’t have ever engaged in that sexual relationship that would have gotten me pregnant and then led me to the abortion clinic.
-And maybe if I hadn’t have had an abortion, I wouldn’t have felt compelled to work in the abortion industry.
-And then maybe I wouldn’t have taken the lives of 20,000 unborn babies.
+It’s possible I wouldn’t have ever engaged in that sexual relationship that led me to becoming pregnant in the first place.
+It wouldn’t have led me to the abortion clinic.
+And, maybe if I hadn’t chosen abortion, I wouldn’t have felt compelled to work in the abortion industry.
+And, then maybe I wouldn’t have participated in taking the lives away from 20,000 unborn babies.

 Who knows?
-Maybe it wouldn’t have mattered…but my guess is that if I would have respected myself more, if I had valued my sexuality, I wouldn’t have gotten into those situations in the first place.
+Maybe it wouldn’t have mattered.
+My guess, is if I would have respected myself more, if I had valued my sexuality, I wouldn’t have become entangled in those situations in the first place.

-I don’t want to lecture you or scold you.
-And I don’t want you to think that you have to dress and act like some socially awkward homeschooled kid.
+I don’t want to lecture or scold you.
+And, I don’t want you to think that you have to dress and act like some socially awkward homeschooled kid.
 Just be mindful.
-Who are you trying to attract with your clothing, your behavior and your words?
+Who are you trying to attract with your clothing, your behavior, and your words?

 This isn’t just a lesson for women, either.
 You aren’t getting off the hook here, guys.
 Women dress and behave like they do primarily because that’s what they think YOU want.
 Show them that you want something different.
 Show them that you want a woman who is virtuous, who strives for modesty, who lives to please God over man.
 I bet that if men changed the way they acted towards women, women’s behavior would also change.
 Just a thought.

-I am so blessed with a wonderful husband and four amazing kiddos.
+I am incredibly blessed with a wonderful husband and four amazing kiddos.
 I have a job that I love.
 I couldn’t ask for a better life.
-But my life is also filled with mistakes from my past…mistakes that I will live with for the rest of my life.
+However, my life is also filled with the mistakes from my past, mistakes that I will live with for the rest of my life.